engasaleh/engasaleh/README.md

 🛠 Hands-on experience with Kubernetes, building and managing small-scale systems<br>
 📚 Continuously learning and advancing in AWS, GCP, Infrastructure as Code, and GitOps practices<br>
 🎯 Goal: Design and maintain resilient, production-ready cloud systems<br>
-🐧 Linux feels more like home than Windows
+🐧 Linux feels more like home than Windows<br>
 🤝 Excited to collaborate on projects and solve real-world challenges
 </p>